Looking for the guide explaining the best WP Rocket settings? Look no more, you’ve found it!

 Default WP Rocket Settings

-WP Rocket’s default setting are already good enough to speed up any site.
+WP Rocket’s default settings are already good enough to speed up any site.

-These pre-loaded options claimed to be auto-apply 80% web performance practices for a blazing fast website.
+These pre-loaded options claimed to auto-apply 80% of web performance practices for a blazing-fast website.
 However, there are several settings we can modify for optimum performance.

 Recommended WP Rocket Settings to Achieve less than 1sec Load Time

-Here are the best WP Rocket Settings in nutshell, checkout our detail analysis on each point in the next section.
+Here are the best WP Rocket Settings in a nutshell, check out our detailed analysis on each point in the next section.